Rasgulla

-Rasgulla (literally "syrup filled ball") (Note: Also known as rasagola, rosogola, or rosogolla.) is a syrupy dessert popular in the eastern part of South Asia.
-It is made from ball-shaped dumplings of chhena dough, cooked in light sugar syrup.
-This is done until the syrup permeates the dumplings.
+Rasgulla (literally "syrup-filled ball") (Note: Also known as rasagola, rosogola, or rosogolla. /hi/, /bn/.) is a syrupy dessert popular in the eastern part of India & South Asia.
+It is made from ball-shaped dumplings of chhena dough cooked in light sugar syrup until the syrup permeates the dumplings.

-While it is near-universally agreed upon that the dessert originated in the eastern Indian subcontinent, the exact locus of origin is disputed between locations such as West Bengal, and Odisha, where it is offered at the Puri Jagannath Temple.
+While it is nearly universally agreed that the dessert originated in the eastern Indian subcontinent, the exact locus of origin is disputed between locations such as West Bengal and Odisha, where it is offered at the Puri Jagannath Temple.

-In 2017, when West Bengal received its rosogolla's geographical indication (GI) status, the Registry Office of India clarified that West Bengal was given GI status for Banglar rosogolla and Odisha can claim it too if they cite the place of origin of their variant along with colour, texture, taste, juice content and method of manufacturing.
+In 2017, when West Bengal received its rosogolla's geographical indication (GI) status, the Registry Office of India clarified that West Bengal was given GI status for Banglar rosogolla, and Odisha could claim it too if it cited the place of origin of its variant along with colour, texture, taste, juice content, and method of manufacture.
 In 2019, the Government of Odisha was granted the GI status for "Odisha rasagola" (Odia rasagola).

 Names

-The dessert is /bn/ in Bengali, and /or/ in Odia and /sa/ in Sanskrit.
-Rasgulla is derived from the words ras ("juice") and gulla ("ball").
-Other names for the dish include rasagulla, rossogolla, roshogolla, rasagola, rasagolla, and rasbhari or rasbari (Nepali).
+The dessert is /bn/ in Bengali, /or/ in Odia, and /sa/ in Sanskrit.
+The common English name "Rasgulla" is derived from the Hindi words ras ("juice") and gullā ("ball").

+Other names for the dish include rasagulla, rasagola, rasagolla, and rasbhari or rasbari (Nepali).